 On March 28, 2019, authorities reportedly arrested King Saud University law professor Anas al-Mazrouee, shortly after he denounced the detention of women’s rights and human rights activists in the country.

 Al-Mazrouee spoke at the International Book Exhibition in Riyadh about Saudi Arabia’s human rights record and the growing crackdown on dissent and called for the release of human rights activists.
-A video of al-Mazrouee’s speech quickly circulated over social media, and shortly thereafter, authorities reportedly arrest him.
+A video of al-Mazrouee’s speech quickly circulated over social media, and shortly thereafter, authorities reportedly arrested him.
 Information regarding al-Mazrouee’s location and any charges against him is unknown as of this report.